How To Release and Dissolve Scar Tissue

 a) Raw vegetable juicing – juice primarily vegetables, with only enough fruit added to make them palatable (or sweeten with stevia instead).
 BUT, people with active/bleeding Crohn’s or colitis often cannot tolerate raw vegetable juices, so be sure and test carefully and if you’re at all underweight, this is not a good option

 b) Raw (unpasteurized) cow or goat milk – from pasture-fed animals only (not barn-raised and grain-fed).
 Goat milk is usually better tolerated than cow milk, but make sure milk is RAW.
+Raw camel’s milk is also usually better tolerated than raw cow’s milk.
 Never consume pasteurized milk as it will only exacerbate your condition.
 If you tend to constipation, then you will also need to add extra magnesium citrate to your raw milk (1-3x/day up to 1000 mg/day maximum) to avoid getting constipated from the high calcium levels.

 c) Absorb Plus elemental shakes – this is a product I formulated, specifically for people with inflammatory bowel disease (or other advanced illness like cancer, AIDS, lupus, etc.).
 It is absorbed into your bloodstream within 20 minutes of ingestion and produces liquid, minimal fecal matter.
 Therefore it is ideal for people with strictures, obstruction, intestinal bleeding or malnutrition.